-- listening to and valuing their views - involving students in Review Meetings to discuss progress and future provision. - involving students in targets setting and formation of Classroom support Plans - record students' views as part of any review procedure - effective communication.
+- listening to and valuing their views - involving pupils and discussing progress and future provision. - record pupils' views as part of any review procedure - effective communication.

 Partnership with other Bodies

 The school aims to work with other agencies in order to provide an integrated support, based on the needs of the pupil.
 Co-operation between the school, the LA, the health services and social services is vital if we are to secure the most effective assessment, intervention and deployment of resources for pupils with SEND.
 Advice and support from agencies in the voluntary sector will be sought and valued when appropriate.